info-201a-sp20/final-project-abrahamjonsson/README.md

 _Example 3:_ Data was collected and organized by Michal Bogacz, and he used IMDb (Internet Movie Database) as his primary source for collecting 10,000 movies' data.
              The data is a collection of top 10,000 most popular movies from IMDb and describes each movies with categories such as revenues, scores, year released, etc.

 _Example 4:_ This data was collected by Rounak Banik.
-She was able to collect data from TMDB, IMDB, and GroupLens to form a dataset containing 45,000 movies, along with 26 million ratings in total for all movies.
+He was able to collect data from TMDB, IMDB, and GroupLens to form a dataset containing 45,000 movies, along with 26 million ratings in total for all movies.

 **3.How many observations (rows) are in your data?**